liu83582243xin/LeetCodeOJ/README.md

 Maybe that's not the best solutions.

-That's solution were written by xcode or codeblocks.
+That's solution were written by xcode,codeblocks and Visual Studio 2013.